hnarayanan/mechnicsacademy-design-docs/index.rst

 Concrete sub-goals (SGs)
 ========================

 #.
-Attract new learners to the rich and useful topic of mechanics
+Attract learners to the rich and useful topic of mechanics

 #.
 Act as a catalogue of high-quality learning resources for mechanics

 #.
-Create an engaged community of co-learners and mechanics experts
+Offer help and support to mechanics learners

 #.
 Provide mechanisms to test learning and gauge competency